valkey-io/valkey-doc/docs/management/scaling.md

 2. Multiple keys operations, or transactions, or Lua scripts involving multiple keys are used but only with keys having the same **hash tag**, which means that the keys used together all have a `{...}` sub-string that happens to be identical.
 For example the following multiple keys operation is defined in the context of the same hash tag: `SUNION {user:1000}.foo {user:1000}.bar`.
 3. Multiple keys operations, or transactions, or Lua scripts involving multiple keys are used with key names not having an explicit, or the same, hash tag.

-The third case is not handled by Redis Cluster: the application requires to be modified in order to not use multi keys operations or only use them in the context of the same hash tag.
+The third case is not handled by Valkey Cluster: the application requires to be modified in order to not use multi keys operations or only use them in the context of the same hash tag.